Hispanics and Latinos make up nearly one-fifth of the U.S. population. Half of the nation’s growth from 2008 to 2018 was tied to Latinos.

 Poverty is a huge component.
 It affects about 19% of the Latino and Hispanic community and Hispanics and Latino workers earn 76.9% of what other workers are paid.

 In addition, poverty rates are higher in Puerto Rico, and there are more female heads of households.
 Mexican Americans have lower incomes, too.
-Single-parent and/or impoverished homes tend to experience more substance abuse.
+Single-parent and/or impoverished homes tend to experience more substance use disorder.

 Demographics could shift in the years to come, too, as more Dominicans, Guatemalans, and Venezuelans enter the United States, outpacing Mexican immigration.
 Currently, people of Mexican origin make up more than half of the U.S. Latino population.